UBC-MDS/DSCI-532_2025_28_commuting-insights/README.md

 - **Commute Times by Mode, Current Division vs. Canada:** Compare commute times for different modes of transportation (e.g., cars, bicycles, public transit) in a selected census division versus the national averages.
 This feature helps identify unique regional trends and challenges.

+- **Average Commute Time by Time of Day:** Examine how commute times vary by the time people arrive at work throughout the day.
+This time-of-day analysis helps reveal patterns and shifts in transportation behavior.

 This tool can be incredibly useful for policymakers, urban planners, and individuals interested in understanding the state of transportation across Canada.

 **[View the live dashboard here](https://dsci-532-2025-28-commuting-insights.onrender.com/)**